gaborio/gaborioRtools/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This is my personal package with a bunch of useful functions …
+This is my personal package with a bunch of useful functions for data wrangling and analysis

 ## Installation